amperka/MobyDig/API.md

 Constructs a new SegM8 object that uses the default hardware SPI bus.

-- `pinCS`: the chip select (also known as slave select) pin used to control the shift-register latch.
+- `pinCS`: the chip select (also known as slave select) pin is used to control the shift-register latch.
 It is marked `CS` on the SegM8 board.
 Any GPIO pin of the controller may be used.
 - `deviceCount`: the number of SegM8 modules connected in a daisy-chain.
 If omitted, defines a single module.

 ### `SegM8(uint8_t pinCS, uint8_t pinMOSI, uint8_t pinSCK, uint8_t devicesCount = 1)`